 - Use the ACTIVE rather than the passive

-mood.
-Go through your paper: wherever
+moods).
+Go through your paper: wherever you find that

 this will be rare.

-- Passive mood:
+- Passive voice:

 "The coffee was spilled on the floor because of an accident

 tripping over the cat, resulting in some regrettably bad language."

 The passive voice ("the coffee was spilled") invites

 grammatical blunders, wordiness, and loss of clarity.
 Who spilled